by the Student Success Partnership staff

 Written by Catherine Walker

-With more than 100 attendees online, our virtual Expanding Horizons 2021 conference was a huge success.
-At this conference, the youth had the opportunity to interact with guest speakers, college representatives, and service providers.
+With more than 100 attendees online, our virtual Expanding Horizons 2021 youth conference was a huge success.
+At this conference, the attendees had the opportunity to interact with guest speakers, college representatives, and service providers.

 In collaboration with the School of Education at the University of Redlands, the Student Success Partnership receives funding from San Bernardino County Superintendent of Schools Foster Youth Services Coordinating Program and the San Bernardino City Unified School District.
 Kelly Kwok and Catherine Walker co-direct this program.

 Weekend Academies focus on a variety of topics including (but not limited to) academic skills, social justice, team building, art, writing, and science.
 During the Covid-19 pandemic, we have facilitated all our activities virtually.
 We offer our Academies to each group home individually so that our student/instructor ratio is kept to a minimum.

 Title: Playing an Escape Room Game as a Skill-Building Challenge

 Dates: Saturday and Sunday, August 29 & 30